Wither-Bane/eyeware/README.md

 shuf --random-source=/dev/random -r -n 7 < /tmp/eyeware8k
 ```

+Use the words, in the order they were generated and with spaces between them, as the passphrase.
+Do not remove or reorder any words or characters.
+Feel free to add words, however, to make the passphrase easier to remember (and incidentally strengthen it).

-If the password generation process hangs, it's probably waiting for entropy; try moving the mouse around.
+> If the password generation process hangs, it's probably waiting for entropy; try moving the mouse around.

 Change the number `7` in the above command to change the passphrase length.
 A 7-word passphrase can be regarded as the current "gold standard" for practical personal security, given that once a Diceware passphrase reaches 7 words, it becomes "[unbreakable](http://world.std.com/~reinhold/dicewarefaq.html#howlong) with any known technology".